vaishalisuthar/DocsAsCode/index.md

 ---
-name: vaishali suthar
+person: vaishali suthar
 ---

 # Index File

-Hello, I am {{page.name}} and trying to do handson using Markdown.
+Hello, I am {{page.person}} and trying to do handson using Markdown.